polonez-byte-112/polonez-byte-112/README.md

 </p>

 <br/><br/>
+## 🐬 My Hobbies
+Apart from Programming I love:
+* Running
+* Ice-skating

-Apart from Programming I love  running, ice-skating and play old retro games from NES.
+* Playing old retro games from NES

-Especialy "Legend of Zelda" and "Galaga"
+  (Especialy "The Legend of Zelda" and "Galaga")

 Recently I started my IT studies where I more focus on programming than study.